 Entity Service Monitor Configuration Default Storage Location /var/lib/cloudera-service-monitor/ on the host where the Service Monitor role is configured to run.
-Storage Configuration Defaults / 10 GiB Services Time Series Storage + Minimum / Maximum 1 GiB Impala Query Storage + 1 GiB YARN Application Storage Total: ~12 GiB Minimum (No Maximum) Where to Control Data Retention or Size Service Monitor data growth is controlled by configuring the maximum amount of storage space it may use.
-To configure data retention in Cloudera Manager Administration Console, select Home > Cloudera Management Service > Configuration > Service Monitor Default Group and edit the following properties: Time-Series Storage The approximate amount of disk space dedicated to storing time series and health data.
+Storage Configuration Defaults / Minimum / Maximum 10 GiB Services Time Series Storage 1 GiB Impala Query Storage 1 GiB YARN Application Storage Total: ~12 GiB Minimum (No Maximum) Where to Control Data Retention or Size Service Monitor data growth is controlled by configuring the maximum amount of storage space it may use.
+To configure data retention in Cloudera Manager Administration Console: 1.
+Go the Cloudera Management Service.
+2. Click the Configuration tab.
+3. Select Scope > Service Monitor or Cloudera Management Service (Service-Wide).
+4. Select Category > Main.
+5. Locate the propertyName property or search for it by typing its name in the Search box.
+Time-Series Storage The approximate amount of disk space dedicated to storing time series and health data.
 When the store has reached its maximum size, it deletes older data to make room for newer data.
 The disk usage is approximate because the store only begins deleting data once it reaches the limit.
 Note that Cloudera Manager stores time-series data at a number of different data granularities, and these granularities have different effective retention periods.
-The Service Monitor stores metric data not only as raw data points but also as ten-minute, hourly, six-hourly, daily, and weekly summary data points.
+The Service Monitor stores metric data not only as

+Entity Service Monitor Configuration raw data points but also as ten-minute, hourly, six-hourly, daily, and weekly summary data points.
 Raw data consumes the bulk of the allocated storage space and weekly summaries consume the least.
 Raw data is retained for the shortest amount of time while weekly summary points are unlikely to ever be deleted.
 Select Cloudera Management Service > Charts Library tab in Cloudera Manager for information about how space is consumed within the Service Monitor.
 These pre-built charts also show information about the amount of data retained and time window covered by each data granularity.
 Impala Storage The approximate amount of disk space dedicated to storing Impala query data.
 When the store reaches its maximum size, it deletes older to make room for newer queries.
 The disk usage is approximate because the store only begins deleting data when it reaches the limit.
 YARN Storage The approximate amount of disk space dedicated to storing YARN application data.
 Once the store reaches its maximum size, it deletes older data to make room for newer applications.
 The disk usage is approximate because Cloudera Manager only begins deleting data when it reaches the limit.
+6. Click Save Changes to commit the changes.
 Sizing, Planning, and Best Practices The Service Monitor gathers metrics about configured roles and services in your cluster and also runs active health tests.
 These health tests run regardless of idle and use periods, because they are always relevant.
 The Service Monitor gathers metrics and health test results regardless of the level of activity in the cluster.
 This data continues to grow, even in an idle cluster.

-Table 13: Cloudera Management Service - Host Monitor
+Table 15: Cloudera Management Service - Host Monitor